-Volkswagen, the company that brought us Dieselgate, wants us forget its last eco-disaster by promising to bring affordable electric cars to the masses starting in 2020.
+Volkswagen, the company that brought us Dieselgate, wants us to forget its last eco-disaster by promising to bring affordable electric cars to the masses starting in 2020.
 Those cars will ride on an all-new electric platform called MEB.
 The automaker calls it “one of the most important projects in the history of Volkswagen,” and says MEB will underpin more than 1 million EVs per year starting in 2025.
 Last fall, I had a chance to look at the new architecture and speak with some engineers.
 Here’s what I learned.

 (Full Disclosure: VW wanted to show me its new MEB platform, so the company flew me to Dresden, fed me potato soup and schnitzel, and put a nice roof over my head.)